nathanielburman/horror-the-mechanical-witch/README.md

 ## The two Jewish kids run off searching for
 ## The Legend of the Jewish Craw-man.
+They discover that there is an entire race of Crawfish People and this is their adventures as a diversion from the main story.
+This is a diversion.
 <img src="https://github.com/nathanielburman/horror-the-mechanical-witch/blob/main/dream5_TradingCard.jpg" width="400px"></img>

 ## Act 1: The Encounter